Redmond Scooter & Bike Share

 - If riding on the sidewalk or a multiuse path, users shall yield to pedestrians.

 - It is the users’ responsibility to follow respective City, County, or State trail rules.

-- It is the users’ responsibility to know and follow rules for how to properly park and store the bike or scooter during and after rides consistent with Section C, and including the graphic in Section C.
+- It is the users’ responsibility to know and follow rules for how to properly park and store the bike or scooter during and after rides.
+Please see "How to Park" section below.

 - Report collisions to Police email email@example.com or call 425-556-2500, and to Lime email firstname.lastname@example.org or call or text 1-888-546-3345, or complete a Request for Service - Redmond, WA (qsend.com)

 - Report maintenance issues to Lime at email or call or text 1-888-546-3345